Malawi entry requirements for Indonesia passport holders

 Passport validity

 Your passport must be valid for at least 6 months from your date of entry into Malawi.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
+Airlines check this before boarding — if your passport expires sooner, you'll be denied boarding.

 Required